Peter-Moller/host-info/Explanations.md

 ----

 Entire books (and full careers) can be spent on each subject above!
-This is but an extremely short introduction the a dizzyingly rich and transforming field!
+This is but an extremely short introduction to a dizzyingly rich and ever transforming field!
 I hope the text helped more than it hurt; my hope is that you will be confused, but at a higher level than before! 😉

 Stay curious!
 /Peter Möller